TimoNeyer/thor/Readme.md

 This garbage collector will be optional for functions and variables with a syntax like

 > Variables:
+>
 > @heimdall int var;
+>
 > @gc int var;

 > Functions:
+>
 > @heimdall int main();
+>
 > @gc int main();

+Alongside that there will be the keyword `yield` which will be similar to the return statement, but with the key difference that the returned object will be allocated in memory and returned by value.
+Implies @gc for the variable

 ### Dynamic Strings